Loyola University Maryland

 Arizona-Mexico Border

-This immersion offers participants the opportunity to spend time with migrants and learn from their stories, as well as understand the broader context of the border and immigration.
-The immersion includes time in the comedor (soup kitchen), where participants will serve food and have the chance to speak with recently deported migrants.
-Groups will also participate in mass with ranchers in a rural town in southern Arizona and learn about their experiences and perspectives, attend a criminal prosecution of immigrants, meet with border patrol, and hike in the desert.
+This immersion offers participants the opportunity to spend time with migrants and learn about their stories, as well as understand the broader context of the U.S./Mexico border and immigration policy.
+The immersion includes time in Kino’s Migrant Outreach Center, where participants will have the opportunity to speak with individuals moving through the immigration process.
+Groups will also meet with ranchers in rural southern Arizona and learn about their experiences and perspectives, meet with border patrol, learn about the environmental impacts of border enforcement, and hike in the desert.
 Throughout the experience, participants will engage in reflection, dialogue and advocacy, translating their learned experience into action.

 Emily Kane, Assistant Director, Campus Ministry